nevinpuri/erlog/README.md

 56
 ```

-## How does it work?

-ErLog is just an api which batch inserts data efficiently into an sqlite3 server.

 ## Is it Fast?

 No official benchmarks yet, but I can currently get around 9000 log insertions per second locally.
 It isn't a ton but it should be enough for most small scale projects.